KyleMThornton/React-To-Do-List/README.md

 # React To-Do List

-A simple to-do list made using React, TypeScript, and Vite.
+A simple to-do list made using React and Typescript.